VIEW Investors Have Opportunity to Lead View, Inc. f/k/a CF Finance Acquisition Corp. II Securities Fraud Lawsuit

 Lead Plaintiff Deadline: October 18, 2021

 If you wish to serve as lead plaintiff of the View lawsuit, you can submit your contact information at https://www.glancylaw.com/cases/view-inc/.
-You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected]cylaw.com to learn more about your rights.
+You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.

 The complaint filed in this class action alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company's business, operations, and prospects.
 Specifically, Defendants failed to disclose to investors: (1) that View had not properly accrued warranty costs related to its product; (2) that there was a material weakness in View's internal controls over accounting and financial reporting related to warranty accrual; (3) that, as a result, the Company's financial results for prior periods were misstated; and (4) as a result, Defendants' statements about its business, operations, and prospects were materially false and misleading and/or lacked reasonable basis at all relevant times.